DTrejo/dtrejo.github.io/book-review-nutrition-physical-degration-weston-a-price.md

 [Nutrition and Physical Degeneration:
-A Comparison of Primitive and Modern Diets and Their Effects by Weston A. Price![](images/westonaprice/cover.jpg)](http://gutenberg.net.au/ebooks02/0200251h.html) (I reading it with Safari's Reader mode for maximum legibility.)
+A Comparison of Primitive and Modern Diets and Their Effects by Weston A. Price![](images/westonaprice/cover.jpg)](http://gutenberg.net.au/ebooks02/0200251h.html) (I recommend Safari's Reader mode for maximum legibility.)

 ## <a name='AncestralWisdomRediscovered'></a>Ancestral Wisdom Rediscovered
 You've probably read or watched a number of stories where the main character tries to rediscover the lost technology or magic of their ancestors.
 This book gives you the same exhilaration, except in real life.